renaldybrada/public-instagram-nodejs/README.md

 # Instagram Public API

-Back in 2018 when I found this [article](https://medium.com/@h4t0n/instagram-data-scraping-550c5f2fb6f1) for my work's project.
-It's says that instagram did has an "open API" so we can collecting its data.
+Back in 2018 when I found this [article](https://medium.com/@h4t0n/instagram-data-scraping-550c5f2fb6f1) for my project.
+It's says that instagram had an "open API" so we can collecting its data.
 Then I back in 2019 and recognize that it still working.
 I create an API to ease us accessing Instagram Public API with nodejs.
-No login, no authentication required
+No login, no authentication required.
 For now, it has some features :

   - Show instagram public picture by tags
   - Show instagram public profile by username